muoncore/muonjs-gateway/README.md

     image: simplicityitself-muon-image.jfrog.io/muonjs-gateway:latest
     links:
       - rabbitmq
+    environment:
+      - MUON_URL=amqp://muon:microservices@rabbitmq
     ports:
       - "9898:9898"
 ```
+With MUON_URL pointing at the appropriate AMQP broker instance to use.

 Start it using `docker-compose up -d gateway`.
 You can then proceed to build a Muon.js client in the browser - https://github.com/muoncore/muon.js